-When asked if respondents would support charging parking fees along the corridor to assist in funding a shuttle service, the majority of respondents stated that they would.
-63% stated "yes" to supporting parking fees to help fund the shuttle service, while 37% stated "no" to supporting this service.
+When asked if respondents would support charging parking fees along the corridor to assist in funding a shuttle service, the majority of respondents stated that they would with 63% stating "yes" to supporting parking fees to help fund the shuttle service, while 37% stated "no" to supporting this service.
 Responses are summarized in Figure 32.